Dobby Gibson

 Dobby Gibson (born 1970) is an American poet.
-His first book of poetry, Polar, (Alice James Books, 2004) won the 2004 Beatrice Hawley Award and was a finalist for the 2006 Minnesota Book Award.
-He is also author of Skirmish (2009) It Becomes You (2013), and Little Glass Planet (2019), all published by Graywolf Press.
+His first book of poetry, Polar, (2004) won the 2004 Alice James Award and was a finalist for the 2006 Minnesota Book Award.
+He is also author of Skirmish (2009), It Becomes You (2013), Little Glass Planet (2019), and Hold Everything (2024), all published by Graywolf Press.
+His book It Becomes You was a finalist for the 2013 Believer Poetry Award.
+The title poem of his collection Hold Everything won the 2025 Four Quartets Prize from the Poetry Society of America and the T.S.
+Eliot Foundation.

-Gibson's poetry has appeared in The New Yorker, The Paris Review, Ploughshares, Fence, Iowa Review, New England Review, American Poetry Review, Conduit, among others publications.
-He is the recipient of a poetry fellowship from the McKnight Foundation.
+Gibson's poetry has appeared in The New Yorker, The Paris Review, Ploughshares, Fence, Iowa Review, New England Review, American Poetry Review, Conduit, among other publications.
+He is the recipient of poetry fellowships from the Lannan Foundation and the McKnight Foundation.
 Born in Minneapolis, Minnesota, he earned a B.A. from Connecticut College in 1993 and an M.F.A. from Indiana University Bloomington in 1997.
 He lives in St. Paul, Minnesota.